All Episodes

 The president should refuse.

-He should refuse to give it to the presentation.
+He should refuse to give any questions.

 Okay, and then what happens from there?

-Then we have Mueller has a choice.
+Mueller has a choice.

-Muller has a choice.
+Mueller has a choice.

 Why would he be fired at that point?

-I don't disagree with anything either one of you are saying, and based on the team of people that he has put together, I think we have to lean in that direction that that's what they're trying.
+And based on the team of people that he has put together, I think we have to lean in that direction, that that's what they're trying.

-Uh Joe DeGenova, Sarah Carter.
+Joe DeGenova, Sarah Carter, quick break.

 We'll come back more with them on the other side.

-Sarah, what are you hearing from Nunes and his committee as it relates to the letter that they sent to Rosenstein and to FBI Director Ray, because they have been slow, and even Jeff Sessions is telling them to speed things up.
+Sarah, what are you hearing from Nunes and his committee as it relates to the letter that they sent to Rosenstein and to FBI Director Ray?

-Well, they're Certainly concerned because they haven't gotten what they've asked for.
+Well, they're certainly concerned because they haven't gotten what they've asked for.

 And one of the things that they're really looking for is unredacted versions of the documents that they've requested.